 Chris White Answers Profound Questions About the Presidents

-Chris White is a comedian and journalist based in Washington, D.C.
+Chris White is a comedian, journalist, and host of the Headliner of State podcast.
 He once drove three hours out of his way to see the spot where William McKinley was shot.

 [Originally published August 4, 2010.]